Fused deposition modeling (FDM) 3D printers are everywhere – from the home to the office, from the classroom to the workshop!

 In this case, the better question might be, When shouldn’t I use PLA?
-Compared to other types of 3D printer filament, PLA is brittle, so avoid using it when making items that might be bent, twisted, or dropped repeatedly, such as phone cases, high-wear toys, or tool handles.
+Compared to other 3D printer filament types, PLA is brittle, so avoid using it when making items that might be bent, twisted, or dropped repeatedly, such as phone cases, high-wear toys, or tool handles.
 You should also avoid using it with items which need to withstand higher temperatures, as PLA tends to malform around temperatures of 60°C or higher.
 For all other applications, PLA makes for a good overall choice in filament.
 Common prints include models, low-wear toys, prototype parts, and containers.

-Acrylonitrile butadiene styrene (ABS) ranks as the second most popular 3D printer filament, after PLA.
+Acrylonitrile butadiene styrene (ABS) ranks as the second most popular 3D printer filament type, after PLA.
 But that just means it’s the second most commonly used.
 With respect to its material properties, ABS is actually moderately superior to PLA, despite being slightly more difficult to print with.
 It’s for this reason that ABS is found in many manufactured household and consumer goods, including LEGO bricks and bicycle helmets!

 Products made of ABS boast high durability and a capacity to withstand high temperatures, but 3D printer enthusiasts should be mindful of the filament’s high printing temperature, tendency to warp during cooling, and intense fumes.
 Be sure to print with a heating bed, and in a well-ventilated space.

 3D Printer Filament Properties: ABS